 Marc S. Raphael Sr.

 Marc Stephen Raphael, Sr., is the third of four children born to Wesley and Carol “Dolly” Raphael.
 He was born in Los Angeles, raised in Lynwood, and graduated from Lynwood High School.
 Upon graduation, Marc attended the University of California, Los Angeles completing many of his undergraduate courses there.
-After accepting a call to ministry, he enrolled at Pacific Union College and graduated with a Bachelor of Arts Degree in Theology.
+After accepting a call to ministry, he enrolled at Pacific Union College and graduated with a Bachelor of Arts degree in Theology and later a Master of Theological Studies at La Sierra University.
 Marc accepted a call to pastor Imani Praise Fellowship in August 2005.
-Prior to this conference call, Marc served on a stipend basis in the capacity of pastor for eight years at the High Desert Church, an SDA group in Victorville, CA. During this period he served seven years as a full-time teacher in the Public School System and one year in the Adventist School System.
+Prior to this conference call, Marc served on a stipend basis in the capacity of pastor for eight years at the High Desert Church, an SDA group in Victorville, CA. During this period, he served seven years as a full-time teacher in the Public School System and one year in the Adventist School System.
 In September 2009, Marc joined the pastoral team of Mt.
 Rubidoux SDA Church as an associate pastor.
-Marc is married to Rhonda Raphael (formerly Jones) from Los Angeles .
-They have six children: Chris, Patric, Marc, Maya, Micah, and Zion.
-They also have three grandchildren: Justus, Chris II, and Anaiah.
-Marc enjoys praise dancing, roller skating, swimming and writing.
-He has authored over a dozen plays and composed over 200 songs.
-He has recently completed three children’s book manuscripts, “God’s Master Plan,” “The Positive Prince and the Negative Princess,” and “Pinnie Naminnie.”
-Marc is grateful to serve in the gospel ministry and hopes to help others find their place in God’s work.
+Marc is married to Rhonda Raphael (formerly Jones) from Los Angeles.
+They have seven children: Chris, Patric, Marc II, Courtney, Maya, Micah and Zion.
+They also have six grandchildren: Justus, Chris II,

 Dr. Curtis A. Fox was born in Trinidad and Tobago.
 He grew up a Seventh-day Adventist and was active in the local church from a very early age.
 He heard the call to ministry in his youth and began preparing for Christian service and full time pastoral ministry.
 He attended Caribbean Union College, now called University of the Southern Caribbean, and earned a BA degree in Theology.
 Subsequent to that, he served as a minister of religion and worked in a number of pastoral districts, at times serving as many as 7 congregations at one time.
 He last pastored the Cleveland Temple of Seventh-day Adventists in Port-of-Spain, Trinidad before migrating to the United States.